Jyothirmayi: Career

 Jyothirmayi started her career as a model and serial artist and gained recognition for her performance in the Malayalam soap opera, Indraneelam, directed by Suresh Krishnan.
 After a brief and unsuccessful stint acting in telefilms, she moved to full films.
 In her first film Pilots (2000), she played a minor character and the film was a box office bomb.
-She was noticed after the release of Meesa Madhavan (2002) along with actor Dileep.
+She was noticed after the release of Meesa Madhavan (2002) along with actor Dileep, in which she played the second female lead.

-In Tamil, she also got offers opposite stars Sathyaraj and Vijayakanth.
-After rising to fame as an actress, she has worked in nearly 30 Malayalam films.

 Personal life

 She married Nishanth Kumar on 6 September 2004.
 Six years later the couple filed for divorce, and it was granted on 1 October 2011.
 She married film director and cinematographer Amal Neerad on 4 April 2015.
+They have a son.